csdavids519/QuickSushi/README.md

  - All forms have been tested only correct formatted inputs are accepted.
  - All forms have been tested that all required data is completed before the user can submit.
  - Screen size responsiveness was tested on multiple devices and using Google Dev Tools.
+ - All pages have been checked in multiple browser types including Chrome, Firefox, Edge

 ### Light House Tests